Archit1706/gsoc-2025/README.md

 ### Reporting a Road Closure

 1. Click the **"Report Closure"** button in the header
+2. Follow the 3-step form process:
+    - **Step 1**: Describe the closure, select reason, and set severity level
-2. Click on the map to select the closure location
+    - **Step 2**: Click on the map to select location, set time range, and provide your name
-3. Fill out the form with:
+    - **Step 3**: Add optional contact information and alternative routes
-    - Description of the closure
+3. Review and submit the closure report
-    - Reason for closure (construction, accident, etc.)
-    - Start and end times
-    - Your name
-4. Submit the form

 ### Viewing Road Closures

--   **Map View**: Closures are displayed as colored markers/lines on the map
+-   **Map View**: Closures are displayed as animated markers/lines on the map
     -   Red: Active closures
     -   Gray: Expired closures
+    -   Different icons based on closure type
--   **Sidebar**: Lists all closures with status indicators
+-   **Sidebar**: Lists all closures with status indicators and filtering
     -   Click on any closure to focus on it on the map
+    -   Real-time status updates
 -   **Status Indicators**:
     -   Active: Currently blocking traffic
     -   Upcoming: Scheduled for future
     -   Expired: No longer active

+### Statistics Dashboard

+Access comprehensive analytics including:

+-   Total closure counts and status breakdown
+-   Closure distribution by reason and severity
+-   Recent activity timeline
+-   OpenLR integration statistics

 ### Map Features

--   **Pan and Zoom**: Navigate around the map
+-   **Interactive Navigation**: Pan, zoom, and explore the map
+-   **Dynamic Loading**: Closures update based on map bounds
--   **Click Selection**: Click on closures to see details
+-   **Click Selection**: Click on closures to see detailed information
--   **Auto-refresh**: Closures update based on map bounds
+-   **Location Picker**: Click-to-select functionality for reporting
--   **Responsive**: Works on all screen sizes
+-   **Responsive Design**: Optimized for all screen sizes

 ## API Integration

-The frontend communicates with the backend API through the `services/api.ts` module:
+The frontend communicates with the FastAPI backend through the `services/api.ts` module:

 -   **GET /closures**: Fetch closures within map bounds
+-   **GET /closures/stats**: Retrieve closure statistics
 -   **POST /closures**: Create new closure reports
 -   **PUT /closures/:id**: Update existing closures
 -   **DELETE /closures/:id**: Remove closures